 AI that adapts lesson difficulty, pacing, and content presentation to individual student ability and learning progress.
 Includes mastery-based progression and spaced repetition; distinct from adaptive assessment which tests rather than teaches.

 McGraw-Hill's ALEKS dominates the institutional market with 7M+ global users and 2.7x proficiency likelihood for students reaching mastery thresholds, backed by 25 years of research.
-Institutional vendor data (May 2026) shows Pearson AI-powered adaptive practice platforms delivering 90% improvement in proficiency achievement versus static content.
-Large-scale independent deployments confirm viability: Siyavula (May 2026 RCT on 160,000 students) demonstrated that UI design interventions—written prompts (+2% persistence) and visual nudges (+9%)—measurably improve student persistence through failure recovery; Efekta serves 4M students (largest adaptive AI learning deployment globally); EduAdapt serves 1.8M+ students across 250+ universities; Compass serves 50K children with 500M+ learning interactions.
-Market valuation (May 2026) places AI personalized learning at $6.0B (2025) growing to $31.6B by 2034 (20% CAGR), with K-12 adoption surveys across 607 US education leaders showing accelerating institutional confidence.
+Institutional vendor data shows Pearson AI-powered adaptive practice platforms delivering 90% improvement in proficiency achievement versus static content, while independent deployments confirm viability: Siyavula (160,000 students) demonstrated that UI design interventions—written prompts (+2% persistence) and visual nudges (+9%)—measurably improve student persistence through failure recovery; Efekta serves 4M students; EduAdapt serves 1.8M+ students across 250+ universities; Compass serves 50K children with 500M+ learning interactions.
+Large-scale university deployments show promise: a knowledge-grounded LLM feedback system deployed at scale (>1,000 students) yielded 80% improvement in student performance versus prior semesters.
+Market valuation places AI personalized learning at $6.1B (2025) growing toward $9.4B by 2028, with K-12 adoption surveys showing accelerating institutional technology deployment.

 2018: Adaptive learning platforms (ALEKS, Knewton Alta, CogBooks) transitioned from pilot to institutional production deployment.
 ASU achieved 20-point success rate improvement in college algebra; Knewton Alta adoption reached 250 institutions with 87% mastery rates in vendor data.
 Peer-reviewed research documented persistent barriers to adoption.